Holder (ACT)

 Holder demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Holder is significantly higher than the Australian average.
-Among residents aged 15 and above, 48.1% have university qualifications, compared to 30.4% nationally.
+Educational attainment in Holder is notably higher than national averages.
+Among residents aged 15 and above, 48.1% have university qualifications, compared to the Australian average of 30.4%.
 Bachelor degrees are the most common at 27.8%, followed by postgraduate qualifications (13.7%) and graduate diplomas (6.6%).
-Vocational pathways account for 23.9% of qualifications in this age group, with advanced diplomas making up 11.1% and certificates 12.8%.
+Vocational pathways account for 23.9% of qualifications in this age group, with advanced diplomas at 11.1% and certificates at 12.8%.

 Educational participation is high, with 30.3% of residents currently enrolled in formal education.
 This includes 9.4% in primary education, 8.1% in secondary education, and 6.4% pursuing tertiary education.